vulogov/core.ns/docs/index.rst

 # functions and data access primitives
 # low-level functionality is separated from your application code with help of *drivers*
  # command-line arguments parsing.
 You do not have to create parser.
 The one already provided for you.
 Just define help texts and functions.
  # Startup and Shutdown functions.
 You just have to define the functions.
 All the logic of there execution is provided.
  # "Smart" console
  # "Smart" log subsystem
-# Support cooperative multitasking via `gevent <http://gevent.org>`_
+ # Support for cooperative multitasking via `gevent <http://gevent.org>`_

 .. toctree::
   :caption: Current core.NS documentation